 We weren’t expecting much from 270 Greene Ave.
 We had actually gone there the past weekend but missed the open house by 15 minutes.
 We did however get an eyeful of its cinder block exterior and surroundings.
 The abandoned liquor store on the corner, overgrown parking lot next door, boarded up townhouse across the street, and empty store fronts that littered the block did not bode well.
 But we would’ve been wrong to dismiss it.

 The units were pleasing, and spacious at $549k for 987 sq ft , $689k for 1,312 sq ft, and a whopping $775k for the penthouse 3BD / 3BA.
 The finishes were modern, jacuzzi tub, high ceilings and oversized windows.
 Some of the units were also nicely laid out duplexes with surprisingly roomy closets.
 The development also had large personal storage, bike storage, common (but small) roof deck, and a nice 15 year tax abatement.
 All that said, the units seemed a bit dated.
-There were unsightly ACs littered about the rooms, the architecture and design didn’t leave much to the imagination, and despite the jacuzzi tub the bathrooms were on the bland side.
-And while the common charges were very low ($320 or less), I wouldn’t mind paying extra for a door man, given the neighborhood still has some rough spots.
+There were unsightly ACs littered about the rooms, the design seemed a bit severe, and despite the jacuzzi tub the bathrooms were surprisingly simple.